 The image sensor is the key component of a Canon DSLR camera.
-Think of the image sensor as the equivalent of film in an older camera.
+Think of the image sensor as the equivalent of film in a previous model.
 The image sensor measures the intensity and color of the light traveling through the lens.
 It turns those light measurements into digital data that a computing device uses to recreate the image on a screen.

 A physically larger image sensor will measure light more accurately than a smaller image sensor.
 In fact, image sensor size directly correlates with how well the DSLR camera performs in poor lighting.